 “Jane, your bedroom is on the third floor.
 It has a spectacular view of the Lake.
 Follow me; we’ll take the stairs.
 There is an elevator, though.
 Agent Hendon, why don’t you come along?”

 Anne kept up a running commentary as they moved throughout the house.
-She explained that she and John slept on the first floor, while Mac, Ben, and Ronnie grew up on the second floor.
+She explained that she and John slept on the first floor while Mac, Ben, and Ronnie grew up on the second floor.
 She had picked a third-floor bedroom for Jane because of Lake Michigan's view and the large skylight that gave a stunning view of the night sky.

 “Jane, I called Doctor Shelly DiMarco this afternoon, and she helped me guess your sizes.
 Here are some slacks, a couple of T-shirts, panties, leggings, and slippers for you to wear until we get your clothes moved in.
-There is also pajamas, very lightweight cotton, on the bed there.”
+There are also lightweight cotton pajamas on the bed there.”

 “Mrs. DiMarco is one of the good guys, Anne.”